joel-kalema/my_Enumeration/README.md

 # My Enumerable

-> This project represents our own implementation of the all?, any? and filter methods.
+> This project represents our own implementation of the all?, any? and filter methods

 ## Built With